d3ad7rack/PyMapIt/README.md

 about Python and how to do certain things, so this program is still a work in progress.

 I'd love to hear what you think about it.

-# v0.1 -
-# Started base program off with a menu for a basic scan that you run nmap with no
-# options selected, as well as a couple different scans aimed at evading firewalls.